Office | |

 Specialization and expertise

-Gao Fang is an Associate Professor in the Department of International Education at the Education University of Hong Kong.
-She completed her undergraduate studies and initial professional education at Shenyang University in China.
-She holds a Masters degree in Educational Sciences from the Universiteit van Amsterdam, and completed her PhD in the sociology of education at the University of Hong Kong.
+Gao Fang is Associate Professor in the Department of International Education.
+She did her undergraduate studies and initial professional education at Shenyang University in China.
+She has a Master degree in Educational Sciences from the University of Amsterdam and she completed PhD in the Sociology of Education at the University of Hong Kong.

 Associate Head (Research and Postgraduate Studies)